Elaine O'Neal (politician)

-Elaine O'Neal (born 1962) is an American attorney, academic administrator, judge, and politician serving as the mayor of Durham, North Carolina.
+Elaine M. O'Neal (born 1962) is an American attorney, academic administrator, judge, and politician who served as the mayor of Durham, North Carolina from 2021 to 2023.
 O'Neal is the city's first female African-American mayor.
 Prior to serving as mayor, O'Neal was the first woman appointed as chief district court judge in Durham County and the first woman North Carolina Superior Court judge in Durham County.
-She served as an interim dean of the North Carolina Central University School of Law in 2018.
+She served as an interim dean of the North Carolina Central University School of Law from 2018 to 2020.

 Early life and education

 O'Neal was born in Durham in 1962 and grew up in the West End community, spending much of her childhood at the Pauli Murray Family Home.
 She is the youngest of five children.
-Her parents were active in the local community; her mother, Nakoda, worked in electoral precincts and served as a school Parent–teacher association president and her father, Rueben, was a custodian and the treasurer of their church.
+Her parents were active in the local community; her mother, Nakoda, worked in electoral precincts and served as a school parent–teacher association president and her father, Rueben, was a custodian and the treasurer of their church.
 As a child, O'Neal played the tambourine at her church.

 She was educated in Durham Public Schools and graduated from Hillside High School, where she was co-captain of the color guard, in 1980.
 O'Neal attended North Carolina Central University, where she became a member of Delta Sigma Theta sorority and graduated Cum Laude with a Bachelor of Science in mathematics in 1984.
 She received her Juris Doctor degree from the North Carolina Central University School of Law.